Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Conclusion

 In this work, we show that continuous linear interpolation between low-rank fine-tuned models can be used to parametrize the models in their convex hull.
 We achieve fine-grained, predictable control over multiple attributes of style at once by changing the interpolation weights between two anchor fine-tuned models and the mixing weights between different interpolated attribute models.
 We find that the interpolation profiles between models are smooth and there is surprisingly little entanglement between the models for different control dimensions.
 In other words, changing the weight for one attribute has a very small effect on the scores for other attributes, especially for sufficiently small mixing weights.
-As a result, we show that linear weight interpolation can be used to dynamically adjust to diverse sets of changing preferences and generate text that adheres to multiple controls simultaneously.
+As a result, linear weight interpolation produces predictable behavior in the entire continuous space of models between the fine-tuned anchors.